 3 Delivery Details

 Add the delivery details for learning, practice and assessment depending on what has been selected in Step 1.
-Staff are also able to add resource documents, lesson plans, powerpoints, handouts etc.
+Staff are also able to add resource documents, lesson plans, PowerPoint, handouts etc.

-Curriculum Mapping – Check all outcomes have been covered by curriculum activities
+Curriculum Mapping – Check curriculum activities have covered all outcomes

 Curriculum Sequence – The curriculum sequence is a key requirement when demonstrating curriculum intent